MusiJVR/SimpleMsgPlugin/README.md

 ```

 ## Change default sound
-By default the sound is turned off 'false', but you can change it.
+By default, the sound is turned off 'false', but you can change it.
 It is necessary to indicate the name of the sound in uppercase and with underscores.
 Example - `msgsound: 'ENTITY_PLAYER_LEVELUP'`